Time-consistent stopping under decreasing impatience: Preliminaries and Motivation

 and let $\F^t =\{\Fc^t_s\}_{s\ge 0}$ be the $\P$-augmentation of $\F^{t,W}$.
 We denote by $\Tc_t$ the collection of all $\F^t$-stopping times $\tau$ with $\tau\ge t$ a.s.
 For the case where $t=0$, we simply write $\F^0=\{\Fc^0_s\}_{s\ge 0}$ as $\F_s = \{\Fc_s\}_{s\ge 0}$, and $\Tc_0$ as $\Tc$.

-\begin{Remark} In view of \eqref{Fc^{t,W}}, for any $0\le s\le t$, $\Fc^t_s$ is the $\sigma$-algebra generated by only the $\P$-negligible sets.
-Moreover, for any $s,t\ge 0$, $\Fc^t_s$-measurable random variables are independent of $\Fc_t$; see \citet{BT11}, particularly Remark 2.1 therein, for a similar set-up. \end{Remark}
+\begin{Remark} For any $0\le s\le t$, $\Fc^t_s$ is the $\sigma$-algebra generated by only the $\P$-negligible sets.
+Moreover, for any $s,t\ge 0$, $\Fc^t_s$-measurable random variables are independent of $\Fc_t$; see Bouchard and Touzi \cite[Remark 2.1]{BT11} for a similar set-up. \end{Remark}